Say Goodbye (S Club song)

 "Say Goodbye" is a song by British pop music group S Club, released as a single from the compilation Best: The Greatest Hits of S Club 7.
 The final single released before the band's split, it was released on 26 May 2003 as a double A-side with "Love Ain't Gonna Wait for You" in the United Kingdom and Australia; in other territories, it was issued alone.

 Music video

-The music video showed the group packing up their things into boxes as if they were moving house.
-While doing this, they look at photographs taken during their performances, photoshoots, as well as other events the band had experienced.
+The music video showed the group packing up their things into boxes as if they were moving out of the house.
+While doing this, they look at photographs taken during their performances, photoshoots, as well as other events that they had experienced.
 When everything is packed up, they look at their past music videos on a sofa before finally gathering together in an empty room to say goodbyes for a final time.
 At the same time it shows all the rooms empty and when it shows the living room they're in, we find the room empty, indicating they have left.